-I've always wanted to give blood.
+I've always wanted to donate blood.
 The first time I tried, I had been in Honduras a few months prior and wasn't allowed to.
-The next time, I drove to a 9/11 remembrance drive, only to find them packing up and shutting down early.
-Today, the school I'm substitute teaching at was having one all-day.
+The next time, I drove to a special occasion drive, only to find them packing up and shutting down early as I arrived.
+Today, the school I'm substitute teaching at was having a drive all-day.
 Finally, my chance!
 My conference periods were in the morning, so I was happy to give it a go while I didn't have any students.
 Well, pumping the blood out went great...then it all went very very wrong...

 First of all, let it be known that I didn't eat breakfast.
-That's where I went wrong.
-I drank half a can of Slim Fast that morning...definitely not enough for blood-draining...that's for sure.
+I drank half a can of Slim Fast that morning, which is definitely not enough for blood-draining, that's for sure.

 I don't have issues with needles and my veins stick out pretty well, so the actual blood-giving process went great.
 I pumped my little hand into a fist and drained pretty quickly.